-Currently, Americans sleep about 2 hours less than they did 100 years ago because of our modern lifestyles (Ali, 2013).
+Currently, Americans sleep about 2 hours less than they did 100 years ago because of our modern lifestyles.
 To sleep or not to sleep seems to be the question.
-An extra hour or two of our favorite show, catching up on work or school, there is always a siren calling us to stay up a little longer than we know we should.
+An extra hour or two of our favorite shows, catching up on work or school, there is always a siren calling us to stay up a little longer than we know we should.
 In the short term, it is hard to see the consequences of these decisions.
 You may think, “Feeling a little groggy and drinking that extra dose of caffeine does not make or break a day!” but is that true?

 Sleep is a vital component of our lives that influences how we interact with the world around us.
-With so many Americans looking for answers to their problems with sleep, it is not surprising that cannabis has become a popular alternative to conventional methods of inducing sleep such as Ambien, Xanax, and Alcohol.
+With so many Americans looking for answers to their problems with sleep, it is not surprising that cannabis has become a popular alternative to conventional methods of inducing sleep, such as Ambien, Xanax, and Alcohol.

 The Endocannabinoid System and Sleep: